May 1977: PBS Movie Theater

 That was Arial font, white on black, generated on a Chiron.

-Then there was a cut to stunning clips from various Janus films.
+which presented us with stunning clips from various Janus films.

 I remember that there was the mother carrying her injured child up the steps from Battleship Potemkin,